Associate Degree in General Studies Pattern I

 Note: Students planning to transfer to a four-year university are advised that this curriculum may not adequately prepare them for transfer.
 General Studies Patterns II and III degrees are designed for transfer students.

-Areas of Emphasis for Pattern I Offered at Moorpark College
+Areas of Emphasis for Pattern I

 At the time of catalog publication, a student may earn the following General Studies AA Pattern I (Area of Emphasis) degrees at Moorpark College: